francidollars/francidollars.github.io/_posts/2021-10-28-mips-hardware-scheduled-pipelined-processor.md

 categories: Projects
 ---
 Description:

-CPRE 381 semester long project simulating pipelined processor based on MIPS instruction set.
-Components were built and learned about in phases and individually tested at each step in creation
+CPRE 381 semester long project building a single cycle and pipelined processor based on MIPS architecture.
+Components were built and studied in phases, individually tested at each step in construction.
+These components include 32-bit ALU (arithmetic logic unit), processor registers, and control unit to decode instructions given.
+These modules were created using VHDL, which is a hardware description language used to simulate dataflow and implement logic gates and connections between abstracted components.

+ModelSim by Siemens was used to simulate and debug our VHDL code.
+Through this project I had learned about the interworkings of a CPU and the importance of abstraction in computing.
+The project gave me a complete hands on experience in building computing components that I had not had prior to this project in my academic career.

 Role:
-	Partnership
+	Partnership, system design / programmer

 Skills Obtained:
 	Assembly level programming, simulating components via VHDL, abstract circuity design